unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

   modelView.meshView.opacity = 0.5
 ```

-In this example, we will fit the model such that a set of landmark points, defined on the model, coincide
+In this example, we will fit the model such that a set of model landmarks, coincide
 with a set of landmark points defined on a target face.
 We load and visualize the corresponding landmark data:

 ```scala mdoc:silent